JasonElzinga/Startup/README.md

 ### Key features

 - Secure login over HTTPS
-- Ability to play the Name Game without paper or dedicated leader
+- Play the Name Game without paper or dedicated leader
 - Ability to see how many wins each player has
 - Ability to choose the theme each game
 - Ability to input the winner
 - Ability to see what theme each player played with last
-- Ability for the whole group to look at all the names for however long the group decides.
+- Ability for the whole group to look at all the names for however long the group decides
+- Ability to see a random English Word each game

 ### Technologies